israv87/Vita-D/README.md

 ## How to Use
 `Visit http://localhost:8000 to start using the application.
 You can log in using the superuser credentials you created.`

-## Contributing
-`Contributions to the project are welcome!
-Please fork the repository and submit pull requests with any enhancements.`

 ## License
-`This project is licensed under the terms of the MIT license.`
+`This project is licensed under the terms of the UTPL license.`